cdelorme/system-setup/linux/debian/wheezy/template.md

 I also only ever install `system utilities` from the package options, this is primarily because when running the install off of the disk things work much slower.
 If you want to install other packages you can use debconf post-install.

-I don't always use a desktop environment so I save things like gnome3 for later.
+I don't always use a desktop environment so I save those things for later.
 I also don't use every application that the gnome3 base packages come with, and prefer a minimalist installation to save space.

 Because I modify the dot files heavily I also tend to avoid creating any other users besides root.
 This allows me to add utilities and create dot files in `/etc/skel` before creating a user, at which point they automatically get all the new files which saves me some typing.